Lecture Notes

 If you require assistance remembering some of the SQL syntax, check the SQL Zoo

-For many of this exercises it is relevant to use the OWASP Zed Attack Proxy.
-This tool will interact with your browser, either directly or through a HTTP Proxy, and allow you to capture, craft and send requests as required for each exercise.
+For many of this exercises it is relevant to use the Zed Attack Proxy or Burp Suite.
+These tools will interact with your browser, either directly or through a HTTP Proxy, and allow you to capture, craft and send requests as required for each exercise.

 bWAPP